echo-lab/iThem/Nginx-Setup.md

 # How to set up self-hosted server for nodejs/nextjs app

-## summary
-to set up the app involves:
 1. set up nginx and its reverse proxy reverse proxy allows requests to be redirected to your app at localhost for instance, in this project ithem.cs.vt.edu, we use nginx to redirect request to ithem.cs.vt.edu to localhost:3000.